Platratio34/CCGraphics/docs/FrameBufferBinary.md

 | 2 | Opaque |
 | 3 | Indexed Color |

-### Header Table
+### Header Table Entry

-Header entry.
+Header table entry.
 Entries are repeated until an entry type of `0x0000` if found.
 Header table can't contain more than one entry of a given type.

 | Byte(s) | Type | Description |
 |---|---|---|